Skip to content

 First let’s examine what sleep really is.
 There are 4 basic stages of sleep: 3 are non-REM (rapid eye movement) and one is REM sleep.
 As you start to go to sleep, you can be startled awake very quickly and still be alert and recognize what’s going on.
 As you get deeper and deeper into sleep, if you’re startled awake, it may take you a little time to get your bearings to be aware of what’s happening.

 Both REM sleep and non-REM sleep are both important.
-In the non-REM sleep stages, your body rebuilds bones, rebuilds tissues, helps to maintain muscles and strengthens your immune system.
+In the non-REM sleep stages, your body rebuilds bones, rebuilds tissues, helps to maintain muscles, and supports your immune system.
 These are the processes the body goes through during these 3 stages of sleep.

 Blue light is another type of light that affects our sleep/wake cycle.
 The blue light from our computers, tablets, TV’s, video games and cell phones affects melatonin production.
 Blue light tricks your brain into thinking it’s daytime and can block the production of melatonin.
 One of the most detrimental things you can do that could disrupt your sleep is to look at your cell phone or tablet right before trying to go to sleep.